 Steering effort is at its lowest in two-wheel drive (2WD).
 Greater effort is needed when in four-wheel drive (4WD).
-The greatest effort is needed when in four-wheel drive and the differential (if equipped) is locked.
+The greatest effort is needed when in four-wheel drive and the differential (700) is locked.
+Never exceed 10 mph (16 kph) with the lock control in the LOCK position.

 Slow down before entering a turn.
 The basic turning technique is to drive at low speed and gradually adjust the amount of steering to suit the driving surface.
 Do not make sudden sharp turns on any surface.
-Refer to the sub-sections Driving Uphill, Driving Downhill, Crossing Obstacles, Driving in Reverse, Skidding or Sliding, Crossing Water, or Crossing Roads for more information.
+Refer to the sub-sections Driving Uphill, Driving Downhill, Crossing Uphill, Driving in Reverse, Skidding or Sliding, Crossing Water, or Crossing Roads for more information.